reaganman/order_me/README.md

 ```bash
 bash order_me.sh --query OR734632 --taxid 1980413 --email [your_email]
 ```
-This searches the taxonomic group Hantaviridae for sequences homologous to Orthohantavirus nucleocapsid protein gene
+This searches the taxonomic group Hantaviridae for sequences homologous to the Hantavirus nucleocapsid protein gene

 Generated tree is included
 ![Local Image](OR734632/OR734632_in_1980413_blastn_short_tree.png)